BCDevOps/terraform-aws-keycloak-lz-sso-setup/README.md

 * Modify the `Base URL` field so it looks like: `/auth/realms/<your_realm_name>/protocol/saml/clients/amazon-aws`
 * Modify the `IDP Initiated SSO URL Name` field so it has the value `amazon-aws`.
 * Modify `Name ID Format` so it has the value `persistent`

+* If you happen to have deployed `aws-login` before confoguing KeyCloak and AWS roles (which is fine) you can also edit the following with the url spit out by aws-login deployment:
+- Valid Redirect URIs (add it to the default)
+- Fine Grain SAML Endpoint Configuration -> Assertion Consumer Service Post Binding URL

 * Save the client configuration
 * In the "Scope" tab for the client you just created, set "Full Scope Allowed" to "Off"

+You'll need the following values for the automation code:
+- Client ID/GUID of the SAML client you created above (grab from URL)
+- Service Account key from Client -> Crednetials tab of the Terraform automation client you created above
+- The realm name
+- The base url of the KeyCloak server

 ## Getting Help or Reporting an Issue